CAM603/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML provides meaning to the document.
+HTML pages are made up of tags.
+Tags that clearly describe what will go inside of them are called semantic tags because it provides meaning.
+There are also non-semantic tags that don't clearly describe what may be inside of them.
+Both tags have their place but a well written HTML document will have as many semantic tags as possible so developers and screen readers know what they are reading.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+You can apply height and width to to `display:block` items but you can't to `display:inline` elements. `display:block` elements have line breaks before and after them so they do not allow other elements to sit directly next to them. `display:inline` elements do not have line breaks before or after them which allows other elements to sit directly next to them.

 3. What are the 4 areas of the box model?

+Content, padding, border and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The `Y` axis (cross axis).

 5. Explain why git is valuable to a team of developers.

+Git alllows developers to easily work together and change code without manipulating the source code.
+Any changes that are different than the source code is tracked which allows easy comparison.
+Git also allows developers to have access to older versions of code.
+This makes working on a single project with multiple developers easy.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.